-The developer is requesting the complete removal of the short-term rental (STR) restriction on Lot 5, which currently caps vacation rental use at a maximum of 29 dwelling units.
-Their rationale is that eliminating this restriction is essential for the financial viability of providing attainable housing (cappedprice and capped-rent units).
-The developer's rationale states that the revenue potential from unrestricted short-term rentals on Lot 5 is necessary to offset the increased costs associated with delivering affordable housing, including escalating construction costs, project delays, and the expense of meeting environmental and flood mitigation requirements.
-This request essentially establishes short-term rental use as a primary permitted use.
+The developer is requesting the repositioning of the short-term rental provision from Lot 5 to a portion of Lot 1, aligning the land use with the priority attainable homes being on Lot 5, and the short-term rentals being a later phase in Lot 1 Part 2.
+The Lot 5 short-term rental use was restricted to 29 dwelling units, and the developer is requesting this be increased to 46 units in the new Lot 1 Part 2 location.
+Their rationale is that eliminating this restriction is essential for the financial viability of providing attainable housing (capped-price and capped-rent units).
+The developer's rationale states that the revenue potential from unrestricted short-term rentals on Lot 1 Part 2 is necessary to offset the increased costs associated with delivering affordable housing, including escalating construction costs, project delays, and the expense of meeting environmental and flood mitigation requirements.
+This request essentially establishes short-term rental use as a primary permitted use for the portion of land on Lot 1 Part 2, capped to a maximum number of 46 units could be used for short-term rental use on Lot 1 with this change.